D4MN4T10N/CASPER/README.md

-# CASPER
+# 👻 CASPER
-👻 CASPER python based malware
+For educational use only!